Momentum-Team-14/momentum-team-14.github.io/_posts/2022-08-15-py-tips-and-tricks.md

 tags: phase-2 python oop classes objects object-oriented
 ---

-Today, we'll continue applyting what we've learned about Python in an assignment to work on in class and outside of class.
+Today, we'll continue applying what we've learned about Python in an assignment to work on in class and outside of class.

 ## Today's topics